vroegop/workshop-serverless/docs/challenge-1.md

 > aws sso login --profile {profile-here}

+> cdk synth

 > cdk deploy

 # Hooray!

 Click yes a few times, check the console output for the URL and paste the URL in the `index.html` file.

+---

+To execute your lambda locally for testing purposes, it requires the resources it needs (the DynamoDB table in this case) to already be created and have a name either hardcoded or in your local environment variables.

+Every time you change the lambda, you need to do `cdk synth`.
+Therefore, this combination of commands is the easiest:

+> cdk synth && sam local invoke --profile {profile-here} -t cdk.out/Challenge1Stack.template.json darts-score-lambda

+If you make changes to the stack outside of the lambda, make sure to re-deploy the stack before testing local interations with those changes. `cdk synth` does not deploy the changes but it does update your local cloudformation templates.

+---